 “Family films are a hot commodity right now, and this demonstrates that,” Jeff Bock, a movie analyst for Exhibitor Relations in Los Angeles, said in a telephonic interview.

-“Dolphin Tale” features Nathan Gamble as a boy who finds the dolphin washed up on a beach, its tail infected after becoming entangled in a crab trap.
+“Dolphin Tale” features Nathan Gamble as a boy who finds the dolphin washed up on a beach, its tail infected after becoming ravel in a crab trap.
 Morgan Freeman co-stars as a prosthetics expert who creates the artificial tail.
 Harry Connick Jr. and Ashley Judd also are featured.

 Finishing second was Sony Corp.’s “Moneyball” with $12 million.
 It is the story of Oakland Athletics General Manager Billy Beane’s effort to transform the budget-constrained ball club from also-rans into winners.
 The film is based on the book by Michael Lewis, co-stars Jonah Hill and Philip Seymour Hoffman.
 The movie has taken in $38 million in two weeks, read full